chharvey/counterpoint/docs/spec/data-types.md

 with no \`value\` property.

+### Enumerated Words
+Some sections in this specification may define a set of enumerated words used for a specific purpose.
+The enumerated words along with any associated meanings are defined together within the relevant section.
+These words are considered Solid Specification Values, but with no defined type;
+for intents and purposes they can be thought of as strings.
+Where a type description is required (such as in the input of an algorithm), the type «Text» may be used.

+For example, a section of this specification may define the enumerated set of arithmetic operands *ADD*, *SUB*, *MUL*, *DIV*, and *EXP*.
+The words might or might not have associated descriptions defined with them.

 ### RealNumber
 The **RealNumber** type represents arbitrary real numbers used in specific situations.
 Real numbers cannot be represented accurately in a computer program,